vishal-r07/Indian-Meteorology-Department-Intern_GUI/README.md

 # IMD_GUI
-This is just a model graph test in GUI part of INDIAN METEROLOGICAL DEPARTMENT, Chennai INTERN.
+This is just a model graph test in GUI part of INDIAN METEROLOGICAL DEPARTMENT Chennai INTERN.

-All rights are belong to Vishal Meyyappan R and his team.
+All rights are belong to Vishal Meyyappan R and his team Kishore VS, Rahan Hameed, Ashwin R, Yuvan Sankar.